 As it turns out, aerobic exercise is a valuable tool in your health and fitness journey for three main reasons:

 • It is critical for good cardiorespiratory health.
 After all, efficiently taking in oxygen to the lungs and blood and pumping it to the rest of the body (including the brain) is a pretty big deal (if you enjoy staying alive, that is).

 • It results in a number of adaptations that increase the muscles’ ability to use fat as a source of energy.
-These adaptations include an increase in the oxygen carrying capacity of the blood, increased capilarization around muscles, higher levels of enzymes involved in energy production, and an increase in the mitochondrial density of slow twitch muscle fibers.
+These adaptations include an increase in the oxygen-carrying capacity of the blood, increased capillarization around muscles, higher levels of enzymes involved in energy production, and an increase in the mitochondrial density of slow twitch muscle fibers.

 • It can burn quite a few calories, helping to increase energy expenditure, which makes it easier to achieve a calorie deficit without the need to vastly

 “Put simply, doing cardio is good for your health, it “teaches” your body to use fat for fuel and allows you to eat more while still losing weight.”

 6. Short Duration, High Intensity vs Long Duration, Low Intensity